-Navratri, the festival of lights, colours, music and dance that brings a smile to one and all.
-It is not just about observing rituals or going through tough fasts, but also about getting dressed, enjoying Garba and Dandiya.
-And for all fashion lovers, all the nine days have a specific colour code.
+Navratri is the festival of lights, colours, music and dance that brings a smile to one and all.
+It is not just about observing rituals or going through tough fasts, but also about getting dressed and enjoying garba and dandiya.
+And for all fashion lovers, all nine days have a specific colour code.
 As part of pop culture, women, especially in Maharashtra and Gujarat, adorn themselves in different shades according to each day of Navratri.
 So this festive season, join in the fun and make the most of it with TC46’s 9 outfit recommendations for the 9 days of Navratri from brands we absolutely adore!

 9 Navratri Outfits To Match The Colour Of The Day

 1. Orange: Zoe Tan Suit Set In Chanderi By AMPM

 The festival begins with a bright and vibrant colour, orange.
 This colour signifies energy and happiness.
 And AMPM’s suit set from the Raas collection is the perfect outfit to start Navratri.
 Crafted in delicate chanderi, this kurta comes with a printed dupatta inspired by the architectural scape of Rajasthan.
 The brand is a true representation of the ‘Modern Indian’ aesthetic with timeless silhouettes, innovative colour palettes and exploratory artworks.